Qiskit/rustworkx/docs/source/tutorial/dags.rst

     )

-In Qiskit the node's index is stored in the node's data payload, so the abov code example is actually written as something like ``dag.contract_nodes([x._node_id for x in runs[0]], "U")``.
+In Qiskit the node's index is stored in the node's data payload, so the above code example is actually written as something like ``dag.contract_nodes([x._node_id for x in runs[0]], "U")``.
 But this wouldn't work for the simplified example here.